klyp/iostest/README.md

 ### Overview

-The Android Developer Test is a simple test we give our prospective Android developers to see how they do given a coding task.
+The iOS Developer Test is a simple test we give our prospective iOS developers to see how they do given a coding task.

-The premise is simple, create a simple app that performs a search on Rotten Tomatoes using the Search API for movies containing the word: “Android”.
+The premise is simple, create a simple app that performs a search on Rotten Tomatoes using the Search API for movies containing the word: “Apple”.

 The output should be a ListView that displays each matching movies details (title, year, runtime) on a page.